AzureADQuickStarts/WebApp-OpenIdConnect-DotNet/active-directory-devquickstarts-webapp.md

 }
 ```

--	Open the file `App_Start\Startup.Auth.cs` and implement the `ConfigureAuth(Ö)` method.
+-	Open the file `App_Start\Startup.Auth.cs` and implement the `ConfigureAuth(‚Ä¶)` method.
 The parameters you provide in `OpenIDConnectAuthenticationOptions` will serve as coordinates for your app to communicate with Azure AD.
-Youíll also need to set up Cookie Authentication ñ the OpenID Connect middleware uses cookies underneath the covers.
+You‚Äôll also need to set up Cookie Authentication ‚Äì the OpenID Connect middleware uses cookies underneath the covers.

 ```C#
 public void ConfigureAuth(IAppBuilder app)